bruhmoment3124/ALLEN-CPU/README.md

 The 4-bit opcode specifies the instruction and the 12 bits is the address to be jumped to in instruction memory.
 Here are the jump conditions:

-JMP: unconditionally jump to specified address

-JZ: if(A == 0) jump to specified address

-JC: if((A+B) > 255) jump to specified address

-JE: if(A == B) jump to specified address

 ## Quirks
-Instructions should be entered at memory position 1 and not 0.
-If a halt instruction is not entered, the program will run until the end of instruction memory and will loop around, causing errors.
-There are no instructions to enter immediate values, all values needed for a computation must be entered into data memory.
+- Instructions should be entered at memory position 1 and not 0.
+- If a halt instruction is not entered, the program will run until the end of instruction memory and will loop around, causing errors.
+- There are no instructions to enter immediate values, all values needed for a computation must be entered into data memory.
+- The JC instruction must be called before actually carrying.
+This is because it adds together A and B and tests if it carries, so the values must be in A and B.

 ## Example 1
 This program computes two 8-bit Fibonacci numbers: